top of page

 Final Thoughts

+SEO has changed, but for small businesses, that’s not a bad thing.
 If you focus on clarity, usefulness, and consistency, you’re already doing most of what modern SEO requires.
 The businesses that struggle are usually the ones trying to overcomplicate it or follow outdated advice.

 If you’re not sure where your website or SEO currently stands, it’s often worth getting a second opinion.
 Sometimes a few simple changes can make a bigger difference than you’d expect.